 Fasteners should be replaced with the same or higher grade.
 If higher grade fasteners are used, these should only be tightened to the strength of the original.

-Make sure fastener threads are clean and that the thread engagement is properly started.
-This will prevent fasteners from failing when tightening.
+Make sure fastener threads are clean and you properly start thread engagement.
+This will prevent them from failing when tightening.

 Tighten cap screws having lock nuts to approximately 50 percent of amount shown in chart.